 This site is operated by your friendly local staff and you, the community.
 If you have any further questions about how things should work here, open a new topic in the site feedback category and let’s discuss!
 If there’s a critical or urgent issue that can’t be handled by a meta topic or flag, contact us via the staff page.

 TeachConnect has had input from many generous souls.
 The project is led by Dr Nick Kelly (@nick_kelly).
-Its strongest champions are Prof Les Dawes and Anna Kinnane who continue to help to guide the project.
+Its strongest champions are Prof Les Dawes and Anna Kinnane who continue to help to lead the project.
 TC continues to have momentum thanks to the excellent work of Liam Auliciems and Amanda Robertson.
-The project began as a part of the Step Up project and was co-founded and co-led for many years with Steven Kickbusch who remains a strong supporter.
+The project began as a part of the Step Up project and was co-led for many years with Steven Kickbusch.
+The team has included Kathy Nickels, Nick Russell, Alistair Barros, Ben Maggacis and many others who have made invaluable contributions over the years.

 Yes, legalese is boring, but we must protect ourselves – and by extension, you and your data – against unfriendly folks.
 We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our TOS.